melvin2504/Detecting-the-difficulty-level-of-French-texts/README.md

 ### Pre-trained model :eagle:
 After this fist step of trying basic model, we opted to experiment with a pretrained model.
 After exploring Hugging Face's repository of pretrained models, we identified the CamemBERT model, a French adaptation of the BERT model.
 Employing the CamemBERT model with a sequence classification produce the most favorable outcomes.
 We also tried the Flaubert model, which did not produce such a good prediction (we didn't try enough hyper-parameters optimization with it).

+The explanations and steps to build our model are all detailed in the Colab file `COMPETEKAGGLETEST_CamemBERT.ipynb`.
+We tried a lot of parameters and the best results were with this configuration :
+* Model: Camembert-baseCCnet
+* Epochs: 3
+* Batch size: 16
+* Learning rate: 5e-5
+* Data split: 80% train, 20% validation
+* Random state: 42
+* Optimizer: AdamW

 <img src="images/BERT IMPACT !.png" alt="Project Screenshot" width="600"/>

 ***